 TFV: Your film world premiered in Venice last August and a North American premiere in Toronto in September, which seems like ages ago as rapid changes have appeared in Palestine.
 Your film is now being screened in Leipzig.
 It will play in other places in Germany where harsh restrictions exist against raising Palestinian flags or standing in solidarity with people in Gaza.
 How do you feel about this?

 LS: It is great to see the film screened at both those two amazing festivals [Venice and Toronto].
 I went there with my mother to defend the film, and it was really amazing, especially to meet the public and see the reaction and see people being able to connect with the stories of these women.
-Last Saturday [7 October], I showed the film in London BFI and in DOK Leipzig.
+In October 2023, I showed the film in London BFI and in DOK Leipzig.
 I was rather worried about showing the film in these conditions and also because it is a moment of great tragedy and despair, and it was not easy to speak about something so intimate publicly in such a context.
 But I was very happy about the warm welcome of the audience in London and Leipzig.
 It gave me hope that the audience might have felt the stories of the women and their humanity, and this allows me to feel that the film allows them to give back the humanity that seems to have been deprived in the media.
 It is a bit difficult for me to know how the other screenings will go, but I want to keep believing in humanity.
 The main thing is for people not to have more losses.

 TFV: Your film garnered grants and support from El Gouna, Doha, and AFAC (Arab Fund for Arts and Culture).
 Are Arabic platforms starting to become a major player in international funding of films?

-Bye Tiberias also got support from the El Gouna Film Festival in Egypt, in the Amman Film Festival in Jordan, AFAC, and Doha Film Institute.
+LS: Many Arab film entities supported the first and second films.
+The Doha Film Institute and many pitching platforms in Algeria, Tunisia, and Morocco supported Their Algeria.
+Bye Bye Tiberias also got support from the El Gouna Film Festival in Egypt, in the Amman Film Festival in Jordan, AFAC, and Doha Film Institute.
 So I think it is important to have all these

 funds in the regions and all the other funds that exist to be able to fund stories that sometimes are not funded at first in the west, only after a first push from the Arab regions.
 It is important to have a diversity of funds so all stories can find support depending on what it is about and the interests it gathers.